 I was fortunate to design the whole project from scratch with the guidance and critiques of my mentor Nikos Kotsakis, from discovery through the research and interviews to ideating, creating, testing, and finally delivering the final MVP after enough iterations.

-I found this project interesting in multiple levels of UX and UI principles, but above all, it was fascinating to design an app that demands for a:
+I found this project interesting in multiple levels of UX and UI principles, but above all, it was fascinating to design an app that demands for:

 To satisfy the client's request for a meaningful brand identity, I needed to define the brand attributes and its target audience.